apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump and Joe Rogan sit for three hour interview**
+**NASA Astronaut Hospitalized: Unraveling the Medical Mystery After Crew-8’s Space Odyssey**

-You can read more about it [here](https://thehill.com/homenews/campaign/4954722-trump-rogan-interview-podcast/).
+You can read more about it [here](https://scitechdaily.com/?p=426807).

 ## Requirements
 - Python 3.8